DokTools/csv/README.md

 additionally you can get `pos, line, columns`

-`pos` refers to line position in the file making it easier for you for debugging
+`pos` refers to line position in the file making it easier for debugging

 `line` returns the whole line